hectorastrom/CRInteractive/README.md

 1. Once in Heroku run flask db upgrade

-1. If an error message appears saying "Missing revision with id ..." then head back to VSCode main branch and run `flask db revision --rev-id ...`
+1. If an error message appears saying "Missing revision with id ..." then head back to VSCode main branch and run `flask db revision --rev-id ...`, otherwise skip steps 10 and 11

 1. Push the change with the new revision